How to change domain names without affecting your website’s performance

 It affects your SEO authority

 Changing domain names also greatly affects your SEO authority, also referred to as page rank.
-Unfortunately, it’s impossible to simply ‘transfer’ your rankings from one domain to another.
+You can't simply copy-paste your rankings from one domain to another.
 Since you’ll be changing the URL of every one of your pages, Google will have to recrawl, re-evaluate and reindex each page.
 And this will take a while.
-However, if the domain change is done right, with the proper redirects, your numbers will be back to the pre-domain change level within a few weeks or so.
+However, if the domain change is done right, with the proper redirects, your numbers will be back to the pre-domain change level within a few weeks.
+Redirects do not permanently damage SEO when configured correctly.

 Your old domain also still holds link equity from backlinks, which in turn impacts page rank.
 To limit the impact, make sure these are forwarded to the new domain name.